JamesP1996/Graph_Theory_Project/OVERVIEW.md

 - ``` python NFA_Regex_Matcher.py -t ```

-<i> The Test Part takes no posistional arguements and is simply run by the --tests or -t command.
+<i> The Test Part takes no positional arguments and is simply run by the --tests or -t command.
 It will run through all the tests in the code and if the test returned the correct result it will say the test along with a print saying "Completed Successfully" underneath it.
 If this does not happen and it returns a error then that test where it stopped posting successful is where it failed</i>

 ## How do the Tests Work in the NFA_Regex_Matcher.py File ?
 The tests in NFA_Regex_Matcher.py were basically setup using a dictionary/list of different Regex expressions matched against Strings then what the matching program should return.
 So For Example
-The Regex Expresssion "a.b|b*" should match the string "bbbbbb" and return True.
+The Regex Expression "a.b|b*" should match the string "bbbbbb" and return True.

 <b>Tests in File:</b>
 ```